YairZen/WebTeam4/README.md

 - `memberId` must be unique within a specific team.
 - Only one reflection is allowed per `teamId + memberId` within a defined time period (application-level rule).
 - The system contains a single lecturer.
+- Only one chat session is allowed per team (`teamId` is unique in ChatSession).

 ---